shihjonathan0302/Data-Science/README.md

    - Identify trends, relationships, and outliers within the data.

 4. **Model Building**
-   - Implement multiple machine learning algorithms (e.g., regression, classification, or clustering models) depending on the problem.
+   - Implement multiple machine learning algorithms (e.g., regression) depending on the problem.
    - Use both supervised and unsupervised learning techniques as appropriate.

 5. **Model Evaluation and Tuning**
-   - Evaluate models using appropriate metrics (e.g., accuracy, precision, recall, F1 score for classification models; MSE for regression models).
+   - Evaluate models using appropriate metrics (e.g., accuracy, precision, recall; MSE for regression models).
    - Tune the models by adjusting hyperparameters and applying regularization techniques to improve performance.

 6. **Conclusion and Reporting**